Budapestby VisitCity Guides

 The Danube Bend offers unparalleled scenic views, especially by hydrofoil or train.

-Esztergom's attractions tell the story of Hungarian civilization through magnificent architecture and priceless artifacts.
-The city's compact historic center allows visitors to walk through centuries of history, from Roman foundations to Renaissance chapels, all within a few hours.
+Esztergom's main attractions tell the whole story of Hungarian history through amazing buildings and priceless art.
+The historic center is pretty compact, so you can walk through centuries of history in just a few hours.

-The Esztergom Basilica commands attention from every angle, its massive dome visible for kilometers across the Danube Bend.
-As Hungary's largest church and one of Europe's biggest, this Neoclassical masterpiece stands on the sacred ground where St. Stephen's original cathedral was built in 1010.
-The current structure, constructed between 1822 and 1860, was modeled on St. Peter's Basilica in Rome.
+This Basilica is impossible to miss.
+Its huge dome is visible from kilometers away across the Danube Bend.
+As Hungary's largest church and one of the biggest in Europe, this place is seriously impressive.
+It sits on the exact spot where St. Stephen's original cathedral was built in 1010.
+The current building was constructed between 1822 and 1860, and they modeled it on St. Peter's Basilica in Rome.

-The interior overwhelms with its sheer scale—118 meters long by 48 meters wide—and houses the world's largest altarpiece painted on a single canvas by Michelangelo Grigoletti.
-Franz Liszt composed his famous "Missa Solennis" specifically for the Basilica's consecration in 1856, personally conducting the premiere performance.
+When we first walked inside, we were blown away by how massive it is.
+It's 118 meters long by 48 meters wide and has the world's largest altarpiece painted on a single canvas by Michelangelo Grigoletti.
+Fun fact: Franz Liszt wrote his famous "Missa Solennis" specifically for when this Basilica opened in 1856, and he conducted the first performance himself.

-The Treasury showcases centuries of ecclesiastical artistry with medieval goldsmiths' work, precious textiles, ancient chalices, and ornate vestments.
-Meanwhile, the Crypt descends 50 steps into atmospheric vaults built in Old Egyptian style, serving as the final resting place for numerous archbishops, including Cardinal József Mindszenty.
+The Treasury has centuries of religious art with medieval goldwork, fancy textiles, old chalices, and ornate vestments.
+The Crypt goes down 50 steps into these atmospheric vaults built in Old Egyptian style.
+It's where lots of archbishops are buried, including Cardinal József Mindszenty.

 Ornate altar and ceiling frescoes inside Esztergom Basilica with marble columns and gilded details